-The three-year Radiation Oncology Residency program trains veterinarians to become radiation oncologists and includes a Master of Science in radiological health sciences.
+The three-year veterinary radiation oncology residency program trains veterinarians to become radiation oncologists and includes a Master of Science in radiological health sciences.

 Work, teach, and learn in state-of-the-art facilities, with access to modern diagnostic and treatment technology and equipment.